Time for a redesign? Use our checklist to assess your software's design needs—quick fixes or a full overhaul. ✉️

 Drag and drop cursors

-Note: grabbing something to drag it, isn’t exactly the same thing as selecting something – when designing this stuff we need to account for the possibility of multi-selection and drag and drop as well.
+🔥 Hot Tip: grabbing something to drag it isn’t exactly the same thing as selecting something.
+Account for the possibility of multi-selection and drag and drop.

 Discoverability will be likely to continue to be a challenge in the UX design world for a while.
 With enterprise products, we have the context of users being trained and perhaps more motivated to discover things that might make their workflow easier than consumer products.
 But, as we always say, test early and test often.
 Also utilize your usage analytics when you can to understand more about user behaviour in reality.